-If a student does not believe the accommodation decision will adequately address their disability, the student must contact the Systems Director of Human Resources.
-If the student is not satisfied with the Systems Director of Human Resources decision, a cover letter summarizing all actions taken up to this point, and all supporting documentation, must be forwarded to the President's office.
+If a student does not believe the accommodation decision will adequately address their disability, the student must contact Human Resources - humanresources@bryanu.edu.
+If the student is not satisfied, a cover letter summarizing all actions taken up to this point, and all supporting documentation, must be forwarded to the President's office.
 All decisions rendered by the President are final.